Section 1

 The *

-character is a special type of character called a wildcard, which can be used to represent any number of any type of character.
+character is a special type of character called a wildcard, which can be used to represent any number of any type of character, or no character.

 .